• Contact Us

 Adrianna Younge

-Last Updated on Tuesday, 14 April 2026, 17:32 by Denis Chabrol
+Last Updated on Tuesday, 14 April 2026, 19:00 by Writer

 Adrianna Younge

-The inquest would be conducted into the “cause of and circumstances connected” with the girl’s death between April 23-24, 2025 at Tuschen, East Bank Essequibo.
+Ms. Shalimar Hack advises tha the inquest would be conducted into the “cause of and circumstances connected” with the girl’s death between April 23-24, 2025 at Tuschen, East Bank Essequibo.

-The Guyana Police Force said it received the advice and was taking the necessary steps in keeping with the legal process.
+The Guyana Police Force (GPF) said it received the advice and was taking the necessary steps in keeping with the legal process.

 The law enforcement agency said it recognises the importance of public confidence in matters of this nature and remains committed to upholding the highest standards of professionalism, accountability and integrity in the execution of its duties.